alanng10/class-lang/Docue/Article/Word/a.md

 Word "pixel" has meaning that is color point.

+Word "vector" has meaning that is scalable vector.

 Word "tune" has meaning that is comp audio.

 Word "plane" has meaning that is plane time line.